Parallel Programming Workshop (MPI, OpenMP and Advanced Topics)

 Distributed memory parallelization with the Message Passing Interface MPI (Mon, for beginners):

 On clusters and distributed memory architectures, parallel programming with the Message Passing Interface (MPI) is the dominating programming model.
 The course gives an introduction into MPI-1.
-Hands-on sessions (in C and Fortran) will allow users to immediately test and understand the basic constructs of the Message Passing Interface (MPI).
+Hands-on sessions (in C, Fortran, and Python) will allow users to immediately test and understand the basic constructs of the Message Passing Interface (MPI).

 Shared memory parallelization with OpenMP (Tue, for beginners):